Call for papers for Workshop on Deliberative Democracy in legislative domains

 - Evaluation and incorporation of citizens’ consultation and input in legislative politics

 - Indicators of trust in law making procedures

 Submission details: Please submit a short abstract of no more than 300 words to email@example.com with cc to firstname.lastname@example.org, email@example.com by February 28th, 2019 by indicating at the topic of the email “Workshop submission PEREDEP 2019”.
 All submissions will be peer –reviewed by the organizing committee and external reviewers.
 Please indicate at your abstract if it is part of a research project.
 Authors will be notified of the decision for their paper proposal by 15 March 2019.

 Further information: Participants are expected to cover their own accommodation and travel costs.
-Due to the kind support of PSAI a limited number of travel (within Ireland) and accommodation bursaries are available for PhD students if their participation in the conference is not funded by their University.
+Due to the kind support of PSAI and also with the support of CiviQ, a limited number of travel (within Ireland) and accommodation bursaries are available for PhD students if their participation in the conference is not funded by their University.
 Please indicate if you require a bursary at your abstract submission.

 Registration: Participation in the conference is free but all participants are required to register by filling in the Registration Form for PEREDEP – E-Rule Making Workshop.
 Please register by April 30th, 2019 by sending the registration form with your details to firstname.lastname@example.org

 - Dr Anastasia Deligiaouri (Marie Curie Experienced Research Fellow, MSCA-IF), Dublin City University, Ireland, email@example.com

 - Dr Jane Suiter, Associate Professor, School of Communications, Director of the Institute for Future Media and Journalism, Dublin City University, Ireland, firstname.lastname@example.org